rwinkhart/network-redundancy-fuzzer/README.md

 On Cisco devices, set up IP SLA to send icmp-echo requests to the server running NRF.
 The network devices should be configured to disable links if the server is unreachable, thus simulating failure.

-On Arista devices, configure [nrf-client-emulator](https://github.com/rwinkhart/nrf-client-emulator).
+On Arista and MikroTik devices, configure [nrf-client-emulator](https://github.com/rwinkhart/nrf-client-emulator).

 ### Cisco IP SLA Template
 Note that the below example checks logs to know when interface status changes.